Mallick17/AWS/README.md

 - **Pros:**
   - **Faster recovery** than Backup & Restore.
   - **Moderate cost** ($$).
   - Scalable—compute resources can be increased when required.
+Only critical systems are running in the cloud, so it's cost-effective.

 - **Cons:**
   - **Still requires some manual intervention** to scale up infrastructure.